 Getting There: Nelson is located at the very tip of the South Island.
 You will need to fly there, or catch a ferry ride from the North Island.
 Once you reach the town, Kaiteriteri is just a short drive away.

 Other Things To Do: Considered the best beach of the South Island, you can indulge in some excellent seafood, hike, and swim.
 You should have your camera ready to go as penguins, dolphins, and seals are commonly sighted.

 Ocean Beach, Mount Maunganui

 The name gives away one of the most compelling aspects of Ocean Beach.
-It is both a typical beach as well as a sheltered harbour beach, called Pilot Bay.
-This one stands in contrast to the others in the list with a busy harbour overlooking the sunny paradise.
+It is both a typical beach as well as a sheltered harbor beach, called Pilot Bay.
+This one stands in contrast to the others in the list with a busy harbor overlooking the sunny paradise.
 One of the most popular tourist destinations, Ocean Beach offers crystal clear waters for SUP, surfing, and just about any water sport you can imagine.
 If you feel like lazing around, drop down on the soft sand and take in the glorious sunshine.

 Getting There: Mount Maunganui is located in the Bay Of Plenty region and close to the city of Tauranga in the North Island.
 The city can be reached by air.
 Once in Tauranga, you can either catch a bus or drive down in a rental car to the beach.

 Other Things To Do: Since the beach is located close to the harbor, you can indulge in a variety of activities: Shop, play golf, check out the various cafés and delis.
 You can also go for a hike around the scenic mountain.